본문 바로가기

 "Ruling Party Must Join the Discussion"

-Kim Sohee, a member of the National Assembly's Climate, Energy, Environment and Labor Committee from the People Power Party, sponsored an amendment to the Labor Standards Act on December 11.
-The amendment aims to ease the 52-hour workweek regulation for artificial intelligence (AI) developers.
-The bill proposes to add a new Article 63, Paragraph 2 to the Labor Standards Act, which would exempt research and development workers, including those in AI, from working hour restrictions, while making it mandatory to implement measures to protect the health rights of these workers.
+Kim Sohee, a member of the National Assembly’s Climate, Energy, Environment and Labor Committee from the People Power Party, sponsored an amendment to the Labor Standards Act on December 11.
+The amendment aims to lift the 52-hour workweek regulation for artificial intelligence (AI) developers.
+The bill proposes adding a new Article 63-2 to the Labor Standards Act, which would include research and development workers in fields such as AI as exceptions to working hour limits, while making it mandatory for employers to implement measures to protect the health of these workers.

-The amendment stipulates that regulations on working hours, breaks, and holidays would not apply to workers engaged in research and development of new technologies.
-However, if overtime is permitted, employers must guarantee the following: guidance through interviews with a physician, provision of compensatory or special leave, conducting health checkups, encouraging consecutive use of annual leave, and establishing counseling channels for health issues.
+The amendment stipulates that regulations on working hours, breaks, and holidays would not apply to employees engaged in research and development of new technologies.
+If overtime work is permitted, employers must guarantee measures such as: ▲supervision by a physician, ▲compensatory or special leave, ▲regular health checkups, ▲encouragement of consecutive use of annual leave, and ▲establishment of counseling channels for health issues.

-This amendment is a follow-up and supplement to a bill introduced by Assemblywoman Kim in June, which sought to provide exceptions to the 52-hour workweek regulation.
-As some members of the ruling party expressed reluctance to allow exceptions to the 52-hour system due to concerns over workers' physical and mental health, the new amendment includes mandatory employer responsibilities to protect workers' health.
-This is intended to expedite the legislative process.
+This bill serves as a follow-up and supplement to the legislation Kim proposed in June, which sought exceptions to the 52-hour workweek regulation.
+When ruling party members expressed reluctance to grant exceptions to the 52-hour rule due to concerns about protecting workers’ physical and mental health, the new amendment was designed to accelerate the legislative process by including mandatory employer obligations for health protection.

 [Exclusive] Kim Sohee Proposes Labor Standards Act Amendment: "52-Hour Workweek Must Be Eased for Korea to Become a Top 3 AI Power" Kim Sohee, a member of the People Power Party, is recently giving an interview to The Asia Business Daily at the National Assembly member's office.
 Photo by Kim Hyunmin

-The passage of this amendment is directly linked to the survival of the AI venture and startup sector.
-These industries, competing against AI powerhouses such as the United States and China, are facing issues like decreased productivity and hiring difficulties due to the 52-hour workweek regulation.
-Under this regulation, employees cannot work more than 40 hours per week, and daily working hours cannot exceed 8 hours.
-Violations can result in up to two years in prison or fines of up to 20 million won for business owners, leading startup leaders to voice operational challenges.
+The passage of this amendment is directly linked to the survival of AI venture and startup industries.
+Competing fiercely with AI powerhouses such as the United States and China, the industry is facing productivity declines and recruitment difficulties due to the 52-hour workweek.
+Under the current law, employees cannot work more than 40 hours per week or more than 8 hours per day.
+Violating the 52-hour workweek can result in up to two years in prison or a fine of up to 20 million won for business owners, leading startup founders to express difficulties in running their businesses.

-Assemblywoman Kim emphasized, "Now is the last golden opportunity to discuss institutional reforms that combine exceptions to working hours for research and development and professional jobs with strong health protection measures."
-She added, "If the 52-hour law is not amended and things continue as they are, Korea will be known as a country with strict official working hour regulations, but in reality, one that fails to protect both innovation and workers' health rights."
+Kim emphasized, "Now is the last golden opportunity to discuss institutional reforms that combine exceptions to working hours for research and development and professional jobs with strong health protection measures."
+She added, "If the 52-hour law remains unchanged, Korea will be stigmatized as a country with strict official working hour regulations but unable to properly safeguard either innovation or workers’ health."

 The following is a Q&A with Assemblywoman Kim.

-▲AI ventures and startups generate results through rapid responses and short-term immersion with limited resources.
-However, the rigidity of the current working hour system does not align with the characteristics of such industries.
-For example, the AI sector requires continuous study of new papers and materials, and it is difficult to accomplish this within fixed working hours.
-Additionally, since much of the work is project-based, there are situations where short-term intensive work is unavoidable, yet working hour restrictions significantly reduce work efficiency and development speed.
+▲AI ventures and startups produce results by making quick responses and intense efforts in a short period with limited resources.
+However, the rigidity of the current working hour system does not match the characteristics of these industries.
+For example, the AI industry requires continuous research on new papers and data, but it is difficult to perform such work only within fixed hours.
+Moreover, since many projects are project-based, short-term intensive work is often unavoidable, but working hour restrictions are significantly reducing work efficiency and development speed.
 Companies are struggling to meet deadlines while maintaining the quality of deliverables.

 [Exclusive] Kim Sohee Proposes Labor Standards Act Amendment: "52-Hour Workweek Must Be Eased for Korea to Become a Top 3 AI Power"